KassoumHabibou/portfolio/content/_index.md

           date_start: '2023-10-01'
           date_end: ''
           description: |2-
               During my current PhD position, I have had the privilege of serving as a teacher assistant, where I have been actively engaged in facilitating tutorial sessions for students in the fields of **statistics** and **probabilities**.
-In this role, I have contributed to the academic development of students by assisting them in understanding complex statistical concepts, solving problems, and reinforcing their comprehension through practical applications.
-This experience has not only honed my teaching skills but has also revealed my managerial abilities and deepened my own understanding of the subject matter.
-It has been immensely rewarding to witness the growth and progress of students under my guidance.
 My course load includes:

               - **Inferential statistics** with Pr [Anne Viallefont](https://cerdi.uca.fr/version-francaise/unite/lequipe/annuaire/anne-viallefont#/) for third-year management students.
 We covered topics such as:
                 * estimation (definition of an estimator, bias, variance, convergence, etc.);